Tax Planning in Huntington Beach, CA

 • Use a Company Vehicle —

-Depending on your business activities in Huntington Beach, CA, both you and your employees could use a company vehicle and deduct the associated costs.
+Depending on the nature of your Huntington Beach, CA business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
 There are two options for claiming this deduction:

 • Consider Fringe Benefits For Your Employees —